-At a time of national crisis and division, Trump chooses to prepare for a fight
+Trump rallies in red-state America — and faces a sea of empty blue seats

+To a nation broken by a pandemic and a recession — and with a racial justice movement roiling communities across the country — Trump offered neither reconciliation nor rapprochement.

-Instead, he prepared to put up a fight.
+Instead, he put up a fight.

-“The event in Oklahoma is unbelievable,” Trump said Saturday afternoon as he departed the White House.
-“The crowds are unbelievable.
-They haven’t seen anything like it.”
+Trump belittled the seriousness of the coronavirus, mocked health experts and recalled, “I said to my people, ‘Slow the testing down,’ ” because as more tests are conducted, more infections are discovered.
+And the president uttered a racially insensitive term in describing the “many” alternate names for the novel coronavirus that originated in China.

+With cities coast to coast pulsating in protest of racial injustice, Trump used his bully pulpit to exacerbate the chaos and division in hopes of capitalizing on the nation’s fraying bonds.
+He condemned what he called “this cruel campaign of censorship” and, in reference to the debate over removing monuments and memorials to Confederate generals, declared: “They want to demolish our heritage. . . .
+We have a great heritage.
+We’re a great country.”

 Trump’s rallies have long been singular events in U.S. politics, but rarely have so many currents charging through the country converged as they did Saturday at the BOK Center in Tulsa.
-The president’s appearance in Oklahoma, where coronavirus cases have surged and local officials have discouraged mass gatherings, was itself an act of defiance — and the spectacle he created, a provocative show of force.
+The president’s appearance in Oklahoma, where coronavirus cases have surged and local officials have discouraged mass gatherings, was itself an act of defiance.

-Trump’s performance masked a presidency in crisis.
-This week alone, the Supreme Court twice stymied Trump’s administration, including on one of its signature immigration policies.
+Trump’s performance masked a presidency in peril.
+This past week alone, the Supreme Court twice stymied Trump’s administration, including on one of its signature immigration policies.
 His former national security adviser alleged that he sought help with his reelection campaign from Chinese President Xi Jinping.
-His firing of a U.S. attorney who had been investigating him and his associates drew loud condemnations.
+His firing of a U.S. attorney who had been investigating his associates drew loud condemnations.

 And he has yet to present a comprehensive governing plan to end the pandemic, provide long-term relief for the millions of people who are unemployed or address the burgeoning civil rights movement with significant action.

-Rather, Trump sought to use his bully pulpit Saturday to exacerbate the chaos and division in hopes of personally capitalizing on the nation’s fraying bonds.
-Falling further behind in the polls and bruised by bouts of self-sabotage, Trump planned to show onstage in Tulsa how he intends to scrap for a second term.
+Falling further behind in the polls and bruised by bouts of self-sabotage, Trump planned to show onstage in Tulsa how he intends to fight for a second term.

+If Trump had settled on a new message for this relaunch phase of his campaign, it was difficult to discern.
+His 101-minute address was rambling and discordant, ranging from some of his favorite hits, such as attacks on CNN and the “fake news” to dark imagery about “Joe Biden’s America” as overrun by rioters and looters to a lengthy monologue explaining his slow and unsteady walk down a ramp and two-handed sip of water last weekend at the U.S. Military Academy at West Point.

+The president spun an alternate reality of the national crises over which he presides.
+In Trump’s telling, he has been the victim against dangerous villains old and new.
+He portrayed presumptive Democratic nominee Biden as a hapless captive to “the left-wing mob.”

+Trump basked in the raucous, mask-free adulation of thousands of supporters, some of whom traveled long distances to take in the show, though the crowd filled about half of an arena that holds 19,000.
+The campaign built a second stage for Trump to address an expected overflow crowd of thousands, but with no attendees, the speech there was scrapped, and workers quickly got to dismantling the stage.

+Relative to the campaign’s expectations, this was a humiliation.
+After campaign manager Brad Parscale touted that more than 1 million people had requested tickets to the Tulsa rally, Trump told reporters on Monday: “We expect to have, you know, it’s like a record-setting crowd.
+We’ve never had an empty seat.
+And we certainly won’t in Oklahoma.”

 The general election campaign is at an inflection point.
-With four and a half months until Election Day, Trump is trying to press the reset button, as some advisers described it.
+With 4½ months until Election Day, Trump is trying to press the reset button, as some advisers described it.
 The president has resumed large-scale campaigning despite the pleadings of public health officials for people to avoid such gatherings.

-Presumptive Democratic nominee Joe Biden, meanwhile, plans to continue campaigning largely through live-stream technology in accordance with social distancing recommendations.
-He only recently returned to having in-person events at all and requires attendees to wear masks, which Trump does not.
+Biden, meanwhile, plans to continue campaigning largely through live-stream technology in accordance with social distancing recommendations.
+The former vice president only recently returned to having in-person events at all and requires attendees to wear masks, which Trump does not.
 Attendees in Tulsa, who had to first agree to forgo the right to sue the Trump campaign if they get infected, were given masks but were not required to wear them.

-With polls showing Biden far ahead — including a Fox News Channel national survey released Thursday that had Biden leading Trump 50 percent to 38 percent — Trump is trying to show off one asset that his opponent lacks: the ability to turn out a crowd.
+With polls showing Biden far ahead — including a Fox News Channel national survey released Thursday that had Biden leading Trump 50 percent to 38 percent — Trump was trying to show off one asset that his opponent lacks: the ability to turn out a crowd.
 Massive, rowdy rallies are part of Trump’s political DNA and, as he and his advisers see it, give him an edge against Biden, who in normal times during the final stretch of the primary season drew smaller crowds.

 “Rallies have been the lifeblood of the Trump campaign,” said Corey Lewandowski, an outside adviser to the president who managed his 2016 campaign.
 “It’s an opportunity for him to deliver a message not only to the audience there but nationally, in an unfettered way.”

 Trump’s rallies have long been opportunities for him to vent his grievances and let off steam.
-His last rally was March 2 in Charlotte, shortly before much of the country shut down because of the coronavirus, and after more than three months largely confined to the White House, his confidants inside and outside the government said taking the stage in Tulsa provided Trump with a needed release.
+His last rally was March 2 in Charlotte, shortly before much of the country shut down because of the coronavirus.
+And after more than three months largely confined to the White House, his confidants inside and outside the government said taking the stage in Tulsa provided Trump with a needed release.

 “The president is going stir-crazy,” said a former senior administration official who, like some other people interviewed for this story, spoke on the condition of anonymity to be candid.
 “In addition to the normal grievances over how he’s portrayed in the press and how coronavirus is unfair to him and the race riots are unfair to him, it’s all been intensified and magnified by being cooped up.”

-Biden has called Trump’s management of the pandemic reckless for hitting the campaign trail even as the virus continues to spread.
+Biden has called Trump reckless for hitting the campaign trail even as the virus continues to spread.

-“Now he’s just flat surrendering the fight,” Biden said Wednesday in Darby, Pa.
+“Now he’s just flat surrendering the fight” against the pandemic, Biden said Wednesday in Darby, Pa.
 “Instead of leading the charge to defeat the virus, he just basically waved a white flag and has retreated.
 He’s so eager to get back on his campaign — to his campaign rallies — that he’ll put people at risk.”

-Other Democrats said Trump’s rally performances, long marked by his glorification of political violence and race baiting, are insensitive and counterproductive at a moment when the nation needs healing and unity.
+Other Democrats said Trump’s rally performances, long marked by his glorification of political violence and race-baiting, are insensitive and counterproductive at a moment when the nation needs healing and unity.

 “They are a representation of what the worst of Trumpism is,” said Abdul El-Sayed, a leading liberal organizer in Michigan who ran unsuccessfully for governor in 2018.
 “He makes them a show of force and showcases the ideals of white nationalism and elements of fascism that alarm black and brown people in this nation.”